-Fox News mistakenly posts graphic showing it lags in trust
+Fox News host: Graphic on trustworthiness was posted at wrong point of show

-NEW YORK (AP) — Fox News inadvertently posted a graphic showing it lagged other cable news networks in trustworthiness.
+NEW YORK — A Fox News host says that a graphic showing the station lagging other cable news networks in trustworthiness was taken down because it was posted at the wrong time.

+“Media Buzz” host Howard Kurtz said on Facebook Monday that the graphic was posted out of sequence.
+It was later used on the show.

-It happened during a segment Sunday on “Media Buzz.”
-Host Howard Kurtz was talking about a Monmouth University poll about whether the media regularly or occasionally report fake news.
+Kurtz was talking about a Monmouth University poll about whether the media regularly or occasionally report fake news.

-But the graphic on the screen showed results from another question about what cable news outlets do respondents trust more.
+But the graphic showed results from another question about trust in cable news outlets.
 Fox News was last at 30 percent.

-Kurtz realized the mistake.
-He said “that is not the graphic we are looking for.
-Hold off.
-Take that down, please.”

 Most Read Nation & World Stories

-Note: This story has been corrected to show that the graphic was taken down because it was used during the wrong segment, and was used again on the show.